 1917 – 2013

-One of the first emblems contained two capital letters, “B” facing each other with flat sides.
-They were connected by three parallel diagonal lines that looked like stitches that held the garment together.
+One of the first emblems contained two capital letters, “B,” facing each other with flat sides.
+They were connected by three parallel diagonal lines resembling stitches holding the garment together.
 At the bottom was the brand name in black sans serif letters.
 Even below was the word “PARIS,” which denoted the location of the fashion house.

 2013 – 2017

 The company that bought the Balenciaga trademark ditched the trademark monogram.
-She decided to use only the wordmark with the brand name, making the font bolder.
+She used only the wordmark with the brand name, making the font bolder.

 2017 – today

 After another update, the letters were squeezed at the edges.
 Changing the proportions didn’t affect the style because, otherwise, nothing changed.
-The creators of the logo tried to modernize the design while maintaining its recognizability.
+The logo’s creators tried to modernize the design while maintaining its recognizability.

-Previously, the Balenciaga company had a traditional mark, which consisted of two letters, “B.” Diagonal lines symbolized the stitches connecting the pieces of fabric.
+Previously, the Balenciaga company had a traditional mark consisting of two letters, “B.” Diagonal lines symbolized the stitches connecting the pieces of fabric.
 Now, this monogram is no longer used.
 The owners limited themselves to a short inscription without additional graphic elements.

 Font and Colors

 Balenciaga’s typography comes in a variety of fonts.
-In one of the earliest versions, it was an analog of Urbano Expanded from FontSite Inc. A typeface was used, vaguely similar to Bw Modelica Expanded Bold from Branding With Type and Ultine Normal Demi from Insigne Design.
+One of the earliest versions was an analog of Urbano Expanded from FontSite Inc. The typeface resembled Bw Modelica Expanded Bold from Branding With Type and Ultine Normal Demi from Insigne Design.
 The modern wordmark is in the Utah Condensed Bold font, inspired by lettering on public transport.
-Designer Demna Gvasalia changed it slightly to adapt it to the logo of the fashion house.
+Designer Demna Gvasalia changed it slightly to adapt it to the fashion house logo.

 The color scheme, in turn, was not so varied.
-It always contained black as the foreground and white as the background.
+It always contained black in the foreground and white in the background.
 A simple combination emphasizes the aristocracy and good taste of the brand.